dickhardt/hardt-xauth-protocol/draft-hardt-xauth-protocol.md

 + **Error Responses**

-The AS will then response with the completion response, which are the results of the initiation request unless there was an error or the connection timed out with an HTTP 408 response.

-\[EDitor: mix in transport layer status with AS status?
-200 response?]

-+ **408** Request Timeout.
-The AS may return a 408 code if it wants to terminate the completion request.
-The Client MUST generate a fresh completion token to retry the new completion request.
+The AS MAY respond with one of the following errors defined in {{ErrorMessages}}:

+    TBD

 ## Bearer Token Access to RS {#Bearer}

-If the token type in the completion response was "bearer", then the Client can access the resource per Section 2.1 of {{RFC6750}}
+If the access method in the completion response authorizations object {{AuthorizationsObject}} was "bearer", then the Client accesses the RS per Section 2.1 of {{RFC6750}}

-A non-normative example follows:
+A non-normative example of the HTTP request headers follows:

+    GET /calendar HTTP/2
+    Host: calendar.example
     Authorization: bearer eyJJ2D6.example.access.token.mZf9pTSpA

 + **Error Responses**